telerik/ajax-docs/controls/menu/data-binding/binding-to-datatable.md

 ---
 title: Binding to DataTable
-page_title: Binding to DataTable | RadMenu for ASP.NET AJAX Documentation
+page_title: Binding to DataTable - RadMenu
-description: Binding to DataTable
+description: Check our Web Forms article about Binding to DataTable.
 slug: menu/data-binding/binding-to-datatable
 tags: binding,to,datatable
 published: True